 The University of Iowa’s BA in Communication Studies degree program prepares graduates for the increasingly complex world of 21st-century communication methods.
 UI’s communications bachelor degree program offers students an option to earn needed credit units through an internship.
 The school allows for the transfer of credit and offers an online method to determine which courses will be accepted by the University of Iowa before applying.
 UI’s Communication Studies department offers annual scholarships and awards.

 Fifty-nine days after Iowa joined the US in 1847, the University of Iowa was established alongside the Iowa River.
 The school holds the distinction as the oldest institution of higher learning in the state of Iowa.
-UI’s urban-type campus covers 1,800+-acres and home to 33,000 students.
+UI’s urban-type campus covers 1,800+-acres and is home to 33,000 students.
 The school is organized among 11 colleges offering 200+ degree programs.

 What We Like: UU offers media communications students a wide variety of scholarships and awards – even travel awards for presenting at conferences.